Latest amendments on account of Covid-19

 What is Self-Assessment Tax?

-The three main taxes collected by the Indian Government are Advance Tax, TDS as well as Self-Assessment Tax.
-Self-Assessment Tax or SAT is the balance tax (after deducting Advanced tax and TDS) which an assessee pays on the income that has been assessed.
+Government of India mainly collects 3 kinds of taxes from people.
+They are Advance Tax, Tax Deducted at Source / TDS and Self-Assessment Tax / SAT.
+Self-Assessment Tax is the balance tax (after deducting Advanced tax and TDS) which an assessee pays on the income that has been assessed.

 Calculation of SAT